 - It is hard to explain, but after doing it a few times, you can literally feel when the pit has detached from the body of the fruit.
-Once it has detached it is usually the perfect level of ripeness.
+Once it has detached it is usually the perfect level of ripeness for drying.

 - I keep a bowl in the sink for the pits and then put the apricot halves on the dehydrator sheets.
 I typically cut up 10-15 pieces at a time.

 - Take each apricot half and press up gently with your thumb to turn the fruit partially inside out.

-- Fill the sheet and then put into your dehydrator.
+- Fill the dehydrator sheet with Apricots and then put into your dehydrator.

 - Check and rotate trays as needed every few hours for even cooking.

 I cook my apricots at around 125 degrees.
-I wish I could give you an exact cooking time, but it will vary based on your dehydrator, heat level, local humidity levels and the fruit itself (riper fruit can take longer to dry).
+I wish I could give you an exact cooking time, but it will vary based on your dehydrator, heat level controls, local humidity levels and the fruit itself (riper fruit can take longer to dry).

-You can tell the apricots are done when they are no longer juicy to the touch.
+You can tell the apricots are dehydrated when they are no longer juicy to the touch.
 They should be pliable and when cut should not ooze juice.